 Be aware that FRO does its job best when files and information is kept up to date.
 Always make sure that FRO knows the most current address and phone number.
 If the payer has moved or has changed jobs, FRO should be notified.

 This booklet explains the law around spousal support in Ontario.

 When a marriage is ending in Ontario, property rights are governed by Part I and Part II of the Family Law Act in Ontario (FLA).
 Part II deals specifically with the division of the value of the matrimonial home, while Part I deals with all other matrimonial property.

 It should be noted that only couples who have entered into a legal marriage may make use of these provisions of the law in Ontario.

 Common-law couples in Ontario, regardless of the length of the relationship, cannot make an application under these parts of the Family Law Act.
-They must use a different principle of law called "constructive trust" or "resulting trust" in order to obtain a share of property held in the other person's name that was built up during marriage.
+They must use a different principle of law called “unjust enrichment” and “constructive trusts” in order to obtain a share of property held in the other person’s name that was built up during marriage.

 When getting separated or divorced in Ontario, the spouse whose net family property is the lesser of the two is entitled to one-half the difference between them.

 Net family property is calculated by adding together the value of all of the spouse’s property that a spouse owns on the date of separation, minus exclusions and then deducting the following:

 Spouse’s property is defined as anything held in that parties’ name or bought by them, such as a car.
 Any item bought together that is registered in both names is considered joint property.
 In this case, each party would claim half the value.

 The legal rules to follow in order to calculate the value of property and divide it between spouses can be complicated.
 Consult a mediator to assist in determining the value of your family property.